take an exclusive peek behind the scenes at saint laurent spring/summer 17 | read | i-D

-Anthony Vaccarello's dramatic reinvention of The House of Yves Saint Laurent continues fast and furious.
-The Italian-Belgian designer is steadily introducing his glamorous and sexy aesthetic to the historic maison.
+Anthony Vaccarello's dramatic reinvention of The House of Yves Saint Laurent continues fast and furious; steadily introducing his glamorous and sexy aesthetic into the historic maison.

 The video opens with the giant glowing YSL logo Anthony suspended over the entrance to the show, before cutting to Mica Arganaraz, Freja Beha Erichsen, Yasmin Wijnaldum, Binx, Selena Forrest, Lexi Boling, and Vittoria Ceretti working the new collection.

-Alongside the video here's a glimpse into the new campaign, photographed by Collier Schorr and featuring Adut Akech alongside the aforementioned Freja, and Mica's sexy back.
+Alongside the video here's a glimpse into the new campaign, lensed by Collier Schorr and featuring Adut Akech alongside the aforementioned Freja, and Mica's sexy back.

 Text Felix Petty